It’s Time to Comment on the Proposed Projects in the 2024-2027 STIP

 Every three years, the commission puts together the Statewide Transportation Improvement Program, also known as the STIP, that lays out where we will invest federal and state money in the transportation system - everything from roads and bridges to public transportation to bike paths and sidewalks.
 Along with the commission, we develop the STIP with a wide variety of participants, including cities, counties, many other partners and the public.

-This STIP looks all the way out to funding projects in 2024 through 2027.
+This STIP funds projects in 2024 through 2027.
 The commission started developing the STIP in 2020 by deciding how to allocate state and federal funding among different areas, like bridge and pavement preservation, expanding roads and interchanges, public and active transportation, and local government programs.
-We’ve spent the last two years selecting the most critical projects and now have a draft list of proposed investments to present for public comment.
+After public review and comment, the Commission adopted the final STIP in July 2023.

 What Does this STIP Invest In?